FirelightWP/easy-fancybox/trunk/readme.txt

 = Where is the settings page? =

-There is no settings page.
-It just *does what it does*.
-Check out the example under Screenshots and you see what that is...
+There is no settings page but there are a few options you can change.
+See the new **FancyBox** section on **Settings > Media**.
+To see the default, check out the example under Screenshots and you see what that is...

 = Is Easy FancyBox multi-site compatible? =